ExoMol/Scriptyard/Interactive_line_assigner/README.md

 ### 2: Input file

-We have an input file called 'config.txt' that contains the keywords listed above followed by your desired input.
+We have an input file called `config.txt` that contains the keywords listed above followed by your desired input.
 For example:

 ```
 exp-datafile ./data/H2CO_exp_spec_6546-6900_cm-1.csv